STAR Tutorial

 commandcons

-- Now, one can run event analysis macro using
+- Now, one can run event analysis macro using without(!) compilation (not using

-root -l -b macros/runPicoDstAnalysisMaker.C
+sign at the end)root -l -b -q macros/runPicoDstAnalysisMaker.C

 It will create a